The Head Speed Pro and Babolat Pure Strike are both popular rackets that are aimed more at the intermediate to advanced tennis player.

 Design

-All three tennis of these rackets look good but I definitely think the Speed Pro has the nicest design.
+All three of these tennis rackets look good but I definitely think the HSP has the nicest design.

 Availability